ybertot/stdpp/README.md

 ## Installing via opam

-To obtain the latest stable release via opam, you have to add the Coq opam
+To obtain the latest stable release via opam (1.2.2 or newer), you have to add the Coq opam repository:
-repository:

     opam repo add coq-released https://coq.inria.fr/opam/released